govhealth/PostpartumTOC/input/pagecontent/examples.md

       <tr>
          <td><a href="ServiceRequest-genetic-counseling-example.html">Genetic Counseling</a></td>
          <td>
-            An example of a service request, refferring the patient to receive genetic counseling (e.g., teratogen counseling).
+            An example of a service request, referring the patient to receive genetic counseling (e.g., teratogen counseling).
          </td>
       </tr>
       <tr>